Ulauncher/Ulauncher/.github/ISSUE_TEMPLATE/1_Bug_report.md

   Before you submit this, make sure that the issue doesn't already exist or if it is not closed.

+  IF YOU ARE GETTING ISSUES INSTALLING EXTENSIONS, ENSURE YOU HAVE ALL THE DEPENDENCIES (SEE THE GITHUB PAGE FOR THE EXTENSION).

   Otherwise, please fill in the items bellow and submit a new issue.
 -->